purpleidea/oh-my-vagrant/DOCUMENTATION.md

   :cpus: 2
 - :name: slave-vm
   :image: centos-7
+:count: 0
 ```
+Above configuration will create 2 virtual machines: first one will have 2
+CPUs and 1G of RAM assigned, as well as additional 10G hard disk, and will be
+based on the Fedora 21 image.
+The 2nd one will be created with the default
+values (1 CPU, 512MB of RAM), and will be based on centos-7 image.

 Have a look at [Ansible example](https://github.com/purpleidea/oh-my-vagrant/blob/master/examples/ansible.yaml)
 to get an idea about how the complete configuration looks like.